MechanicalRabbit/DataKnots.jl/doc/src/pipelines.md

     #-> @VectorTree (0:N) × String [["GARRY M", "ANTHONY R", "DANA A"], ["JOSE S", "CHARLES S"]]

-The `distribute` constructor makes a pipeline that rearranges a `TupleVector` with a specified `BlockVector` column.
+The `distribute` constructor makes a pipeline that rearranges a `TupleVector` with a `BlockVector` column.
+This operation exchanges their positions, pushing tuples down and pulling blocks up.
 Specifically, it takes each tuple, where a specific field must contain a block value, and transforms it to a block of tuples by distributing the block value over the tuple.

     p = distribute(:employee)
     p(@VectorTree (department = String, employee = [String]) [